shivangjhalani/dbms-queries/README.md

 alter table faculty drop phone;

--- Rename column--need to specify col definiton also alter table faculty change column emailid email_id varchar(30); -- emamilid was a typo
+-- Rename column--need to specify col definiton also -- Need to use CHANGE to rename column, cant change name with modifu alter table faculty change column emailid email_id varchar(30); -- emamilid was a typo

 -- To change default value
-alter table faculty alter fname set default 'xxx';
+-- Double use of alter, first table, then column alter table faculty alter fname set default 'xxx';

 -- To drop default value